-Question 1: Do we choose a generic enterprise-class or higher educationspecific solution?
+Question 1: Do we choose a generic enterprise-class or higher education-specific solution?

+This seems like a no-brainer but it's not.
 There are plenty of solid, generic CRM platforms available today.
-The trouble is, once you buy the platform, you have to then invest time, resources and money to make it work for you.
-That means you'll have to add functionality to address recruitment, enrolment, student success, retention and advancement challenges.
-Then, you'll need to add all the data fields and events that make those customisations functional.
+Trouble is, once you buy the platform, you have to then invest time, resources, and money to make it work for you.
+So that means you'll have to add functionality to address recruitment, enrollment, student success, retention, and advancement challenges.
+Then, you'll need to add all the data fields and events that make those customizations functional.
 Where are the data fields?
 How do the data models work?
 Once you figure that out, you've got to map those to department business processes and workflows.
-Then you've got to integrate all of that with your learning management system and your student information system.
-Every time there's an upgrade or the CRM platform changes, you've got to do it all again.
-Look at total cost of ownership.
-You had to customise it to make it work and then you have to continually invest to keep things working.
+Then you've got to integrate all of that with your learning management system and your enterprise resource planning system.
+And every time there's an upgrade or the CRM platform changes, you've got to do it all again.
+So look at total cost of ownership.
+You had to customize it to make it work and then you have to continually invest to keep things working.